-Window boxes are displays, they present a window, mark a season, define a space and when done right provide inspiration for the viewer and admiration for the maker.
+Window boxes present a window, mark a season, define space and when done right, provide inspiration for the viewer and admiration for the maker.
 From a Parisian courtyard to a NYC 5th ave Brownstone, window boxes are best served spectacular!

 There are so many different formats that produce a show stopping window box.
 My favorite is the - Thriller.
 Filler.
 Spiller.
-It’s a super easy technique with a few variations that you can use over and over again, taking the guess work out of designing stunning window boxes in any season.
+It’s a super easy technique, with a few variations that you can use over and over again, taking the guess work out of creating stunning window boxes in any season.
 Here’s a breakdown of the technique.

 Thriller - is the show stopper plant and vertical accent of the box.